ionic-team/capacitor-bot/README.md

     on:
       issue_comment:
         types: [created]
+    condition: 'payload.issue.number === 1'
     config:
       label: needs-reply
       exclude-labeler: true
 ```

 The `tasks` key is an array of tasks, the event that triggers them, and their configuration.
 Notice how the `on` block is copied from the workflow file to specify exactly which events triggers which tasks.
+You can also have a `condition` expression, the result of which determines if the task is run for a particular event payload.

 ##### Tasks